Restaurant insurance: The top types of coverage every restaurant needs

-Why your restaurant needs it: If you haven’t had an unpleasant employment experience yet, you’re due.
-The U.S. Chamber of Commerce estimates that American businesses lose $50 billion annually due to employee theft and dishonesty—and it generally takes over a year to catch a dishonest worker.
-That’s enough time to do a lot of damage.
-This coverage will help cover the financial cost of an employee who stole from you (or who just never charged their buddy for dinner).
+Why your restaurant needs it: If you haven’t had an unpleasant employment experience, you’re due.
+The U.S. Chamber of Commerce estimates that American businesses lose $50 billion annually due to employee theft and dishonesty—and it may take over a year to catch a dishonest worker.
+This coverage will help cover the financial cost of an employee who stole from you.

 Important to know: We know this is an easy one to ignore, but you might be shocked to know just how common restaurant employee fraud is.
 Don’t pass this coverage up.

-Need workers’ comp, general liability, or a business owners’ policy?
-We can get you a quote in about 5 minutes.
+Need workers’ comp, general liability, or a Business Owners’ Policy?
+We can get you a small business insurance quote in about 5 minutes.
 Everything’s online.
 Everything’s easy.